Otago pack saddle: Otago gold rush

-Harvey Spiller of Kensington had served as a 2nd lieutenant of the newly formed Northumberland Artillery from June 1859.
+Harvey Spiller, born at Kensington on 17 November 1840, had served as a 2nd lieutenant of the newly formed Northumberland Artillery from June 1859.
 Following the death of his father, Lieutenant Colonel George Spiller, RA, in 1861, he and his brother had shipped out from Plymouth, Devon, for New Zealand, arriving at Port Chalmers on the Black Swan amid the Otago gold rush in June 1862.
 Spiller recalled in 1869:

 I happened during the year 1863 to be living many miles from up the country in Otago, and was called on to do a large amount of packing.
 The saddles which I used for the purpose were the common Cape pattern, precisely similar to those supplied from the stores department to the imperial troops.
 The want of ventilation and the constant friction with the closing of the pads from the weight of the load upon the horses' withers and the ridge of the back speedily rendered every animal I had useless.
 I tried the riding saddle, making additions to it and alterations as I found necessary from time to time to effect the object I had in view.
 The idea upon which I worked was suggested to me by the principle adopted in the knapsack invented by my late father, Colonel Spiller, of the Royal Artillery, in 1861.
 I worked at it for a considerable time, and incurred no small expense, until I realised my conception of what a pack saddle ought to be, and which I found, I am glad to say, work perfectly in every particular, whether horses or bullocks were employed.